chennqqi/hass-go/README.md

 Home-Assistant external go process for weather, calendar, season, sensors, light.

 This process will read data from:
-- DarkSky for the weather
+- DarkSky for the weather, current and hourly:
+  - Clouds
+  - Rain
+  - Temperature
 - iCloud for calendars
   - School, Free, Work
   - Season: Winter, Summer, Autumn, Spring